kgisl/makesite/content/blog/2020-11-17-curious-hacking-genius.md

     - in a constrained time frame (>16 hrs, < 1 month)

 ### Hack, Genius!
-_When Curious is available for inspiration
+_When Curious is ready for inspiration
-Inspiration engages and prepares talent
+Imagination engages and prepares talent
 When Talent meets opportunity
-Opportunity presents a hackathon
+Community facilitates a hackathon
 When a Hack delivers a diamond-in-the-rough
 A privileged Genius is to be had
 A desperate world awaits your unique contribution
 So come hack your genius at KiTE, right now!_

 Hack, Genius!
 Or in three words, hack your genius.
 It all starts with an idea.
 A hack is a diamond in the rough collaborative implementation of that idea within a short time frame.
 A hack is very personal and therefore very precious.
 It is the starting point to bring forth that genius of a contribution that the world desperately needs, right now!

 ### Linux as hobby, hack and ultimate open source